open-ephys/bonsai-onix1-docs/articles/tutorials/calibrate-ts4231.md

         reorient your Headstage64 or go back to the step in the previous section that describes how to make sure the lighthouse configuration covers the entire area that your TS4231 device will occupy.
     -   Populate the X, Y, and Z entries of the user-defined coordinates column in the corresponding row.

     > [!TIP]
-    > Be as precise and accurate as possible with both the placement of the TS4231 device and the
+    > Be as precise and accurate as possible with both the placement of the
-    > manual measurements when performing this calibration step.
-Consider making a fixture to fix
+    > TS4231 device and the manual measurements.
+Consider making a fixture to
-    > the orientation of the TS4231 device and help set it in positions that are more easily
+    > fix the orientation of the TS4231 device and help set it in positions that
-    > measured or easier to figure out using features in the behavioral arena that have known
-    > dimensions.
+    > are more easily measured.

     Once all fields in the Calibration GUI are populated with valid entries, the spatial transform matrix is automatically calculated.
 When the spatial transform matrix is calculated, this will